Market Commentary

 Commentary:

-- Electricity spot prices in October 2024 were higher than in September, when the average price was $42/MWh.
+- Electricity spot prices in November 2024 are more than double what they were in 2023, higher than in September when the average price was $87/MWh.

-- The bulk of the trading took place at around the $70/MWh mark.
-Incidents of negative pricing decreased to around 1,000, with a maximum low of -$999/MWh.
+- The bulk of trading took place at around the $200/MWh mark.
+Incidents of negative pricing numbered around 1,000, with a maximum low of -$60/MWh.

 Start comparing current market offers and make your procurement process a breeze.
 Take the first step and get started here!